pgjones/hypercorn/docs/how_to_guides/proxy_fix.rst

     user-agent (client) may be trusted and hence able to set alternative for, proto, and host values.
 This can, depending on your usage in the app, lead to security vulnerabilities.

+The ``trusted_hops`` argument should be set to the number of proxies that are chained in front of Hypercorn.
+You should set this to how many proxies are setting the headers so the middleware knows what to trust.